code-423n4/docs/awarding/incentive-model-and-awards/README.md

 ### Bonus for best / selected for report

-For each unique High or Medium finding, the submission selected for inclusion in the audit report receives a 30% share bonus. \
+For each unique High or Medium finding, the submission selected for inclusion in the audit report receives a 30% slice bonus. \
 The `pie` ( total of slices ) will be also increased accordingly as well as the slice of this finding.

 Let's see an example of a group of set of High risk duplicates, with 3 satisfactory findings.